ethereumclassic/ECIPs/_specs/ecip-1061d.md

-Enable the outstanding Ethereum Foundation _Istanbul_ network protocol upgrades on the Ethereum Classic network in a hard-fork code-named _Yingchun_ to enable maximum compatibility across these networks.
+Enable the outstanding Ethereum Foundation _Istanbul_ network protocol upgrades on the Ethereum Classic network in a hard-fork code-named _Tanchun_ to enable maximum compatibility across these networks.

-In particular, delay EIP-1884 activation until backward compatibility solutions are in place on Ethereum Classic.
+In particular, enables account versioning EIP-1702 with forward-compatible EVM changes.

 ### Abstract

 Add support for a subset of protocol-impacting changes introduced in the Ethereum Foundation (ETH) network via the _Istanbul_ hardforks.

 This document proposes the following blocks at which to implement these changes in the Classic networks: